 MBA, BA(Hons), FCIPD, Cert Ed, FRSA

 Amanda was previously Business Planning Manager for Sussex Ambulance Service NHS Trust, ensuring that continuous improvement plans were developed, implemented and shared with all staff.
 Prior to this, she was Group Operations and Personnel Director at Fruitful Fundraising, with responsibility for a major expansion programme across the UK, Ireland and the USA, as well as people development processes that resulted in awards such as Investors in People.
 Her earlier career was with the National Association of Citizens Advice Bureaux where she was an Area Development Officer for the South East and then District Manager and Company Secretary for the Brighton & Hove Area.
 She was responsible for corporate and government fundraising as well as HR, finance and legal duties.
 A qualified teacher with a real interest in developing people, during this period Amanda also taught ‘A’ level Psychology in the evenings at a local adult education centre.
 At Roffey Park, Amanda is responsible for HR, legal, finance and operations and leads our entry into the Sunday Times Best 100 Companies to Work For survey.
-She was responsible for establishing our Singapore hub, Roffey Park Asia Pacific Pte Ltd, including locating our new office and recruiting local staff.
+She was responsible for establishing our Singapore hub, Roffey Park Asia Pacific, including locating our new office and recruiting local staff.
 Last year she spent a week in Swaziland, Africa, on a Leadership Challenge to mentor a small local business and she was shortlisted by ICSA as one of the top four contenders for Company Secretary of the Year – Not for Profit.

 Andy Smith, Director of Research, Practice & Qualifications